WilliamWoha/csjournal/docs/Semester2/OOP/Topic10.rst

 Parameterized Constructor
 """""""""""""""""""""""""

 | I wrote that there can be more than one Constructor.
 You might think that's strange since you're just initializing to default values.
 You wouldn't need more than one Constructor but...that's what's different.
 You're not initializing to default or empty values.
 You're initializing to values which you need depending on the specific data you're working with, and instead of making an Empty Object then using Setters to update values, it's easier to just put it all into the Constructor.
 On top of that, you can do different things depending on the type of data entered.
 Remember, the Constructor is just a Function.
 How would it differentiate between different Constructors?
-The same way regular Functions differentiate themselves if their names are the same: With different Parameters.
+The same way regular Functions differentiate themselves if their names are the same: Overloading.
+Aka setting different parameters.
+Here's an example of a Parameterized Constructor:

 .. code-block:: c++
    :linenos: